mitrais-cdc-js/react-native-learning/README.md

 Use [Redux form](https://redux-form.com) to manage your form state in Redux.

-Or its new alternative [Formik](https://github.com/jaredpalmer/formik
+Or try the new alternative [Formik](https://github.com/jaredpalmer/formik).